jonasoesch/p9/4-experiment.md

 ##### Transitions

-Transitions were designed so that they would ideally *highlight* the characters they were about morph them into the related characters in the second chart to support *object constancy*.
+Transitions were designed so that they would ideally *highlight* the characters that showed the relationship to with the second chart.
+They were then morphed into the related characters in the second chart to support *object constancy*.
 Other than that they did not contain any information to avoid *unfair comparisons* ([@sec:unfair-comparisons]).